 Like any self-respecting coastal town, the 17-mile drive tour features its share of excellent geological features created by saltwater erosion over centuries.

 A crowd favorite is The Kissing Rock, two massive granite boulders that have fused to resemble a couple of mid-smooch.

 Can’t get enough wildlife?
 Park near Seal Rock and Bird Rock, which host colonies of pelicans, cormorants, gulls, seals, and sea lions year-round.

 You’ll even find remarkable rocks below the waves.
 At Point Joe, what looks like smooth sailing is an underwater rock formation.
 Over the past 400 years, the hidden formation has caused numerous shipwrecks.

 Doesn’t the 17-Mile Drive tour sound like a great way to spend the day?
+Explore breathtaking views and discover the amazing sites of Mile Drive Tour.
 Check it out on the website.
 Once you purchase your tour, it is available to start any time.
 That way, you can treat yourself to a bite-sized vacation next time you have a spare weekend!